 2. Clear the Warrant Before Traveling

-3. Check Your Record
+3. Check Your Record First

 🌍 Realistic Alternatives to International Travel

-Ask your attorney to file a motion to quash the warrant
+- Ask your attorney to file a motion to quash the warrant

-Reschedule your travel after resolving the warrant
+- Reschedule your trip after the warrant is fully resolved

 Products Worth Considering